 The IFRS Accounting Taxonomy improves communication between preparers and users of financial statements that comply with IFRS Accounting Standards.
 Preparers can use the IFRS Accounting Taxonomy's elements to tag required disclosures, making them more easily accessible to users of electronic reports.

-The IFRS Taxonomy classifies information presented and disclosed in IFRS Financial statements, and reflects presentation and disclosure requirements in IFRS Standards issued by the Board.
-IFRS Taxonomy content also includes elements from the accompanying materials to IFRS Standards (Implementation Guidance and Illustrative Examples) and elements for disclosures not specifically required by IFRS Standards that are commonly reported in practice.
+The IFRS Accounting Taxonomy reflects the presentation and disclosure requirements of IFRS Accounting Standards and includes elements from the accompanying materials to the IFRS Accounting Standards such as implementation guidance and illustrative examples.
+In addition, it contains elements for disclosures not specifically required by IFRS Accounting Standards but commonly reported in practice.

-We have developed the following supporting and educational materials to aid understanding and use of the IFRS Taxonomy.
+The Foundation also publishes educational guides and supporting material to aid understanding and use of the IFRS Accounting Taxonomy.

 The IFRS Taxonomy Consultative Group reviews updates to the IFRS Accounting Taxonomy prior to public consultation and provides advice on IFRS Accounting Taxonomy-related issues.